sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/mpi.markdown

 ```
 </details>

-A suitable job submission script which launches the master and slave processes is given below.
+A suitable job submission script which launches the master and worker processes is given below.
 We set the input variables N and k as environment variable which will be read by the R script.

 <p class="codeblock-label">Rmpi.slurm</p>
 ```bash